• Skip to main content

 Riders

-Accidental Death Rider – Provides an additional death benefit should your death occur as the result of an accident.
+Accidental Death Rider – Provides an additional death benefit should your death occur due to an accident.

-Child Rider – Many policies allow you to add a small death benefit on your children for a low price.
+Child Rider – Many policies allow you to add a small death benefit for your children for a low price.

 You may exchange the rider for an individual policy at a later date.